• Homeschool Costuming

 Near the water’s edge is a cafe where we shared a delicious sandwich served by Carrot Tree Cafe.

-Eating dinner on the patio in the lovely afternoon, we decided these sandwiches were the best.
+Eating dinner on the patio in the lovely afternoon, we anticipated the sunset at such a historic spot.

 WALKING THROUGH THE RUINS